 Your biggest problem is going to be deciding which one of Sydney’s many incredible restaurants to dine at.
 Thankfully, there’s something to meet every craving!
 For dumplings and beer head directly to Dumplings and Beer, their menu is well-priced and absolutely delicious.
 You’ll find more must-try cheap eats on offer at local favourite Mamak.
 Kick things up a notch at Billy Kwong or go straight-up iconic at Quay.

 Not quite ready to call it a day?
 I hear ya.
 End your time in Sydney at Venue 505, a fantastic live jazz joint in Surry Hills.
-Doors open 6pm Monday to Saturday with performances kicking off around 8:30pm.
-You’ll find them pumping out best live jazz, roots, reggae, funk, gypsy, latin, instrumental and vocal entertainment in Sydney.
+Doors open 6 pm Monday to Saturday with performances kicking off around 8:30 pm.
+You’ll find them pumping out the best live jazz, roots, reggae, funk, Latin, instrumental and vocal entertainment in Sydney.

 If you start your day early enough, you may be able to hit every hot spot and activity mentioned.
 Sydney is known for its incredible sights and delightful restaurants, so pick and choose the things best suited for you and enjoy the beautiful weather Sydney will offer!

 Complete your Sydney experience by staying at one of these 23 Popular 5-Star Sydney Hotels with Unbridled Luxury compiled by HotelsCombined.

 If you found this post useful, we’d be grateful if you considered using the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the products and services we love and use ourselves.
 Thanks for your support!
 Phoebe and Matt x.

 Agoda – for booking hotels (& homes)

 Booking.com – for booking hotels

 ING – $100 reward (DUJ652) + $0 international transaction fees + more